Travel advice for the Nordic region in the age of the coronavirus

 Country-specific information and links are provided below.

-Iceland's borders have remained open to other EU and Schengen states throughout the pandemic, with the condition that visitors quarantine for 14 days upon arrival.
-However, as of January 15 2021, all passengers must undergo a free PCR test upon arrival in Iceland, followed by a 5–6-day quarantine and a second screening at the end of quarantine period.
+Non-vaccinated travellers must undergo a free PCR test upon arrival in Iceland, followed by a 5–6-day quarantine and a second screening at the end of quarantine period.
 The first test is at the border and the second one 5 days later.
 Choosing a 14-day quarantine instead of taking PCR tests is no longer an option.

 However, before booking / travelling to Iceland, please check the latest regarding COVID-19 and travelling to Iceland.